Ashutosh-kr7217/static-assets/presentation.md

 **🎯 KEY POINT: License scanning is like having a smart assistant that reads legal fine print for your code**

-**Opening (30 seconds)**

-"Good [morning/afternoon] everyone!
-Today we're going to talk about something that might sound technical, but is actually quite straightforward and very important for anyone working with software - License Scanning and Open Source License Compliance.
+"Good evening everyone!
+Today we're going to talk about very important term for anyone working with software - that is License Scanning and Open Source License Compliance.

 **MAIN IDEA:** Think of it this way: when you use someone else's code in your project, it's like borrowing a book from a library.
 Just like library books have rules about how long you can keep them and what you can do with them, open source code also comes with rules called licenses.
 License scanning helps us understand and follow these rules properly.